OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 $ keytool -genkey -alias myDomain -keyalg RSA -keysize 2048 -validity 7300 -keystore myKeyStore.jks -storepass myStrongPassword
 ```

-Safely storing your secret key and making sure it remains secret during its entire lifecycle is of paramount importance.
+Safely storing your secret key and making sure it remains secret during its entire life cycle is of paramount importance.
 Anyone who gains access to the key will be able to publish updates to your apps with content that you don't control (thereby adding insecure features or accessing shared content with signature-based permissions).
 The trust that a user places in an app and its developers is based totally on such certificates; certificate protection and secure management are therefore vital for reputation and customer retention, and secret keys must never be shared with other individuals.
 Keys are stored in a binary file that can be protected with a password; such files are referred to as 'KeyStores'.
 KeyStore passwords should be strong and known only to the key creator.
 For this reason, keys are usually stored on a dedicated build machine that developers have limited access to.
 An Android certificate must have a validity period that's longer than that of the associated app (including updated versions of the app).
 For example, Google Play will require  certificates to remain valid until Oct 22nd, 2033 at least.

 ##### Signing an Application